sydasif/ansible-cbt-lab/docs/source/03_installation/01_installation.md

 }
 ```

 You have successfully installed Ansible on your system.
 With Ansible up and running, you now have a powerful tool at your disposal for automating IT infrastructure management tasks.

 This setup will enable you to streamline configurations, deploy applications, and manage complex IT environments with ease.
-As you delve deeper into Ansible, you will discover its extensive capabilities and the efficiency it brings to your workflow.
-Happy automating!
+As you dive deeper into Ansible, you will discover its extensive capabilities and the efficiency it brings to your workflow.